adeira/universe/src/mrtnzlml-meta/docs/relay/uploadables.md

 ------WebKitFormBoundaryshXxygBlT4ATOyhW--
 ```

-Plase note - it's good idea to create GraphQL type representing the file and send it in the query as well.
-Look at how Absinthe is doing it:
+Please note - it's a good idea to create GraphQL type representing the file and send it in the query as well.
+Look at how [Absinthe is doing it](https://hexdocs.pm/absinthe/file-uploads.html):

 ```
 $ curl -X POST \\